ekmixon/orca-securechange/README.md

 * The SecureChange workflow triggered from Orca is based on "Modify Group"
 * It will look for certain group names accross the monitored firewalls and update them according to the egress end-points in Orca
 * You need to create these group manually on the relevant firewalls
-* Use the following naming convention: &lt;domain&gt;.&lt;project&gt;.&lt;namespace&gt;
+* Use the following naming convention for group names: &lt;domain&gt;.&lt;project&gt;.&lt;namespace&gt;
 * You also need to create rules on the firewalls that use these groups as destinations (the source should be the Kubernetes cluster IPs or subnet)
+* Orca does not yet discover protocols and ports.
+Due to this, there are two options to define the rule "service" field:
-* For the rule services, you can use "Any" and optionally apply Tufin's Automatic Policy Generator (APG) to replace them by specific service later
+    * Use "Any" service and optionally apply Tufin's Automatic Policy Generator (APG) to replace them by specific service later
+    * Use https which is the most common protocol for reaching end-points

 ## License